 Rethinking union purpose: opportunities for growth?

-Unite’s introduction of a community membership provides an opportunity to question the purpose of trade unionism.
-The core business of most trade unions is largely to collectively bargain on behalf of their members and to represent them when they have problems at work, and it thus can largely be considered to be instrumentalist.
-Attempting to redress the imbalance of power in the employment relationship is a key union activity, but unions also have a long history of ideological commitment to wider social justice issues many of which do not have a direct impact upon what happens in the workplace.
+Unite’s introduction of community membership provides an opportunity to question the purpose of trade unionism.
+The core business of most trade unions is largely to bargain collectively on behalf of their members and to represent them when they have problems at work.
+It can thus largely be to be considered instrumentalist.
+Attempting to redress the imbalance of power in the employment relationship is a key union activity, but unions also have a long history of ideological commitment to wider social justice issues, many of which do not have a direct impact on what happens in the workplace.
 This resonates with Kaufman’s (2008) notion of an ‘original industrial relations paradigm’ that embraced the employment relationship beyond the world of union and management rules and institutions.
-However, We know from the literature that, for most workers, concerns for wider social issues are not the primary motivations for joining trade unions, and few members are involved in this aspect of union activity, or have knowledge of union campaigns on political or environmental issues, for example.
+We know from the literature, however, that, for most workers, concerns about wider social issues are not the primary motivations for joining trade unions, and few members are involved in this aspect of union activity, or have knowledge of union campaigns on political or environmental issues, for example.
 This may be because people do not associate trade unions with this form of activity and thus they maintain an instrumental approach to membership.

-It has been suggested elsewhere (Holgate 2018) that Unite, in its development of the Unite Community initiative, is perhaps attempting to re-define its own union purpose in opening up the social justice/campaigning element of unionism to incorporate a wider constituency beyond that of employed workers.
-If this were the case we may see the form of unionism starting to shift from a key focus on instrumentalism to a more altruistic model of collectivism and social unionism-type activity––a move toward the societal aspect of unionism as suggested by Hyman (2001) in his work on union identity (the degree of a union’s focus between market, class and society).
-Whether or not this is the case in terms of Unite (or perhaps too early to tell), it would nevertheless appear from the interviews undertaken that a key motivating factor for joining the union, for these members was precisely the opportunity for the union to be a vehicle for broad working class-based social justice campaigning in local community, according to a notion of the ‘working class’ that goes beyond formal participation in the employment market (and thus comprise retired members, unpaid carers and jobseekers).
-The ideological commitment to unionism, went deeper than this, however, as it was deeply political.
+It has been suggested elsewhere (Holgate, 2018) that Unite, in its development of the Unite Community initiative, is perhaps attempting to redefine its own union purpose in opening up the social justice/campaigning element of unionism to incorporate a wider constituency beyond employees.
+If this were the case we may see the form of unionism starting to shift from a key focus on instrumentalism to a more altruistic model of collectivism and social unionism-type activity; a move toward the societal aspect of unionism, as suggested by Hyman (2001) in his work on union identity (the degree of a union’s focus between market, class and society).
+Whether or not this is the case with Unite (or perhaps it is too early to tell), it would nevertheless appear from the interviews that, for these members, a key motivating factor in joining was precisely the opportunity for the union to be a vehicle for broad working class-based social justice campaigning in the local community, in accordance with a notion of the ‘working class’ that goes beyond formal participation in employment (and thus comprises retirees, unpaid carers and jobseekers).
+The ideological commitment to unionism went deeper than this, however, being deeply political.